 What is a crypto wallet?

-Let’s start at the beginning.
-Crypto wallets are digital programs allowing you to securely store, send, and receive cryptocurrencies such as bitcoin, ethereum, and dogecoin.
 It’s important to note that your actual cryptocurrency doesn’t physically exist in your wallet.
 Instead, your wallet stores the public and private keys to the underlying blockchain of that particular asset.
 The wallet uses these keys to track and manage your holdings on the blockchain.

 The public key is more like a virtual address that you can share with others so they can make transactions with you.
 Meanwhile, the private key is a secret code you must keep to yourself.
 The private key gives you ownership over your cryptocurrencies.
-Therefore, you need it to access your funds and/or make transactions.
+Therefore, you need it to access your funds and make transactions.

-Types of crypto wallet
+Types of crypto wallets

 What are hot wallets?

-A hot wallet is connected to the internet so that you can access it online.
-These wallets are generally used for storing relatively small amounts of cryptocurrencies that you plan to trade or use in everyday transactions.
 Despite being convenient, hot wallets come with certain risk factors.
 Because they are connected to the internet, they are more vulnerable to hackers and other security threats.
 Hot wallets are generally available as desktop, web, and mobile wallets.

 There are two types of hot wallets:

-• Hosted wallets (a.k.a. custodial wallets)
+- Hosted wallets (a.k.a. custodial wallets)

-• Non-custodial wallets (a.k.a. self-custody wallets)
+- Non-custodial wallets (a.k.a. self-custody wallets)

 Hosted cryptocurrency wallets are digital wallets managed by third-party service providers — for example, a cryptocurrency exchange.
-These wallets are also called “custodial wallets” because the service provider holds custody of the private keys to the wallet.
+These wallets are also called “custodial wallets” because the service provider has custody of the private keys to the wallet.
 In other words, a third party stores your crypto assets on your behalf, much akin to how a bank holds your funds in a savings or current account.

 The downside is that with hosted or custodial wallets, you entrust a centralized business with the custody of your digital assets.
 As a result, if the custodian is hacked, goes bankrupt, or acts maliciously at any point, you might as well kiss your funds goodbye.
-(As the saying in the crypto community goes; “not your keys, not your coins!”).
+(As the saying in the crypto community goes, “not your keys, not your coins!”).

 Non-custodial wallets

 As the name suggests, a non-custodial crypto wallet is the opposite of a custodial or hosted wallet.
 They allow users to manage their digital assets without relying on third-party custodians.
+You have complete control over your funds in a non-custodial wallet so long as you have the private key.

 Non-custodial wallets are popular because they offer users more security and privacy than custodial wallets.
 That said, non-custodial wallets also come with risk factors.
 For instance, because the private key is the only way to access the funds, keeping it safe and secure is important.
 If you lose your private key, you may irretrievably lose your funds.